m-emrec/Quizzify/README.md

-# Quizzy Flutter App
+# Quizzify Flutter App

-Quizzy is an online quiz game built with Flutter.
+Quizzify is an online quiz game built with Flutter.
 It offers several categories for users to test their knowledge, enables multiplayer functionality for users to play with their friends, and allows users to create and publish their own quizzes.
 The app is built following clean architecture principles to ensure scalability and maintainability.
 ## Features
 * Multiple categories to test knowledge in various subjects.